Skip to content ↓

 Which special educational needs are provided for at Broughton?

-As an inclusive school we do not seek to closely define the special educational needs for which we will make provision.
-Historically we have had success in providing for a wide range of different needs, when budget, resources and availability of expertise has allowed.
-This has included pupils with:
+As an inclusive school, we do not seek to closely define the special educational needs for which we will make provision.
+Historically, we have had success in providing for a wide range of different needs, when budget, resources and availability of expertise allowed.
+This has included pupils with :

 • Dyslexia